Memory & RAG

 -

-Start with in-memory stores for development and testing, then switch to Milvus/NebulaGraph for production.
+Start with in-memory stores for development and testing, then switch to Milvus/NebulaGraph before going to production.

 -

-Use the Context Engine for production applications that need document ingestion, scoped access, and lifecycle management.
+Use the Context Engine when you need document ingestion, scoped access, and lifecycle management.
 See the Context Engine page for details.

 -